rambasnet/Kattis-Demos-Testing/README.md

 ## Python3

-- open a terminal on Mac/Linux and cmd prompt on Windows
+- open a terminal on Mac/Linux/WSL or cmd prompt on Windows
 - change working directory to a problem folder, e.g.,

 ```bash